uclaacm/hack-tooling-series/session-2-git/readme.md

 ### git branch
 This will list existing branches with a '*' next to the current one.
 ### git log
 This command shows the commit logs.
 You'll see a list of commits that led to your current one.
+`git log --graph` shows an additional little visual of the commit graph we talked about
 ### git diff
 Shows the difference between your working tree (files on your computer) and a commit.
 ### git show